Atbash Cipher — Reverse Alphabet Decoder & Encoder

 Is Atbash secure for modern use?

-No, Atbash offers no security against modern cryptanalysis.
-It has no key and can be easily broken through pattern recognition.
-It's valuable only for educational and historical purposes.
+No. Atbash has no key and can be broken easily through pattern recognition.
+Today it is useful only for historical and educational purposes.

 What is the Atbash cipher?

-The Atbash cipher is a monoalphabetic substitution cipher that reverses the alphabet — A becomes Z, B becomes Y, C becomes X, and so on.
-It originated in ancient Hebrew cryptography and appears in the Bible (Book of Jeremiah).
-The name 'Atbash' comes from the Hebrew letters Aleph-Tav-Beth-Shin, representing the first-last-second-penultimate letter pairs.
-It requires no key and is self-inverse, meaning applying it twice returns the original text.
+The Atbash cipher is a monoalphabetic substitution cipher that reverses the alphabet so A becomes Z, B becomes Y, and so on.
+It originated in ancient Hebrew cryptography and appears in the Book of Jeremiah.

 How do you decode an Atbash cipher?